folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 ## Patron notice policies

 Patron notice policies determine which patron notice templates are sent out before, during, or after certain triggering events.
 Multiple notices can be set up in one policy.
-The patron notice policies you configure are used in Circulation rules.
+Patron notice policies are used in Circulation rules.

 ### Implementation considerations